theriley106/FirstToApply/README.md

 Checking: AMD
 ```

-## Why is this so computationally intensive?

-I tried to a make this project a balance of both quantity and reliability, and to be entirely honest the efficiency wasn't really taken into account.
-It was much faster from a development standpoint to do everything in Selenium vs. finding the API endpoints that each career page uses.

-As a result, this script takes a relatively long time to run, but the idea is that the user would much rather have 100 companies that take a long time to scan rather than 10 companies that can be scanned in a shorter period of time.
-When it comes to internship searching Quantity > Quality, and I think that applies to this script as well.

 | ID | Company Name | Link | Intern[ship] Count | 2019 Count | Verification | Updated |
 | --------- | ------------- | --------------- | --------- | --------- | --------- | --------- |
 | 1002 | 1010Data | [1010Data Jobs](http://www.google.com) | 0 | 0 | 3 | 1566009951 |